ChrisSidebotham/chrissidebotham.github.io/_posts/2020-10-22-I-Made-A-PowerApp.md

 For those that don't know me personally, I am an avid climber - I love nothing more than heading to a new wall or crag and climbing the day away!
 Within my social group we play a game called 'Crag Golf', essentially we all pick a route and complete it in the fewest moves.
 Overall the winner is the person who did the most climbs in fewest moves.
 All results were being recorded in Microsoft Excel and PowerApps allows me to bring a UI to front this data.

-For this blog post im not going to do into every details about how to make a replica application but cover off the areas of which I found useful.
+For this blog post im not going to go into every details about how to make a replica application but cover off the areas of which I found useful.
 So let's get started!

 ## What is Microsoft PowerApps?
 Microsoft PowerApps has been a platform utilized by many ignored by most.
 PowerApps in a nutshell is a mobile and web app development platform.
 Unlike traditional Application Development, PowerApps does not require extensive knowledge of multiple languages and instead targets what users already know...
 Power Fx (Microsoft Excel)!